 Amtrak holds to the service philosophy of the Seamless Journey, which defines trip quality and modal choice relating to stations.
-Every passenger journey is defined by ten factors that make up the Seamless Journey.
-Station design is essential to the successful completion of seven of the steps and takes into account the various needs of passengers.
+Every passenger journey is defined by 10 factors that make up the Seamless Journey.

 Amtrak is available to support communities in the station design and development process.
 In addition to the Guidelines, Amtrak can provide: